cakephp/docs/en/controllers.rst

     If you do not wish to use a Model in your controller, set ``public $uses = array()``.
 This will allow you to use a controller without a need for a corresponding Model file.
+However, the models defined in the ``AppController`` will still be loaded.
+You can also use ``false`` to not load any models at all.
+Even those defined in the ``AppController``

+    .. versionchanged:: 2.1
+        Uses now has a new default value, it also handles ``false`` differently.

 .. php:attr:: helpers